Elimination (E1) Reactions With Rearrangements

 - (Advanced) References and Further Reading

-One last (weird) reaction to show you with respect to elimination reactions.
+One last (weird) reaction to show you with regard to elimination reactions.
 Can you see what’s weird about it?

 How did that double bond get over there?
 Normally when elimination occurs, we remove a hydrogen from the carbon adjacent to the leaving group.
 But here, something extra has taken place.